deysitirado36/Latin102/translation1.md

 - Identify the form abesset, and explain why it is this tense and mood.
 > - 3rd, sg, imperfect, active, subjunctive
 > - Focused on the circumstance not time
-> - Same time as the main verb
+> - Same time or later than the main verb
 - Identify the form uenisset, and explain why it is this tense and mood.
 > - 3rd, sg, pluperfect, active, subjunctive
 > - Focused on the circumstance not time